 Do you have continuity clinic?

 All of the residents maintain a panel of patients in either the Family Health Center or the HealthStart Clinic.
 Clinic is one-half day per week with great emphasis on general ambulatory pediatrics, anticipatory guidance, care of acute and chronic illnesses, and behavioral and developmental pediatrics.
-Continuity clinic is protected time for residents, even during intensive care and floor rotations.
+Continuity clinic is protected time for residents, even during intensive care rotations.